-Research and development expense of \$5.5 million for the year endedDecember 31, 2022 increased by \$3.0 million.
-This increase was primarily due to targeted investments to support the future iterations of our therapy delivery platform, including the use of our intellectual property around the delivery of smart phone-integrated and smart phone-connected non-invasive therapies.
-In 2023, we plan to continue to invest in the next generation of our therapy delivery platform.
+Research and development expense of \$5.3 million for the year ended December 31, 2023 decreased by \$0.2 million.
+This decrease in research and development expense was due to a decrease in compensation associated with cost cutting measures effected April 1, 2023 and offset by targeted investments to support the future iterations of our therapy delivery platform, including the use of our intellectual property around the delivery of smart phone-integrated and smart phone-connected non-invasive therapies.
+We expect our research and development expense to decrease in 2024 with the launch of our next generation therapies.